pieterlouw/caddy-net/README.md

 The second server block will listen on port `12017` and forward traffic to address `:22017`

 *Rule: A server block can only echo or proxy, not both.*

+This server type leverage the [tls directive](https://caddyserver.com/docs/tls) from the Caddy server and can be added to the server blocks as needed.

 ## References ##